sostheim/krak8s/README.md

 # |--> NODE_POOL_MARKER <--|--> DO NOT REMOVE: REQUIRED FOR FOR CONFIG AUTOMATION <--|
 ```

-#### API Object Model Persistence and Recovery
+#### API Object Model
 The krak8s API service commits every change to the state of the API object model to an external datastore snapshot named `datastore.json`.
 This is the persistent backup of the API server state.
 So long as this file remains in tact between runs of the API service, the API services state will be maintained.

 Very simply, whenever the API service starts up, it looks for the presence of the file `datastore.json`.
 If the file is found, it initializes it's internal state from this file.
 If the file is not found, is empty, or if the file contains only the valid JSON object `{}`, then the API service will initialize to a default new state.

+#### State Persistence and Recovery
-This file should be managed, along with the rest of the state discussed above as a durable asset of the system.
-This means that the file should live a) locally and be managed by some external backup solution for the admin workstation, b) be part of a persistent volume/object store that's life time is decoupled from the container or Pod's lifetime or c) the file should be persistently backed up using the companion project (and helm chart installed sidecar), [git-archivist](https://github.com/samsung-cnct/git-archivist).
+All of these artifacts should be managed as a durable asset of the system.
+This means that these directories and files should be one of the folling:
+1. reside locally and be managed by some external backup solution for the admin workstation
+2. reside as part of a persistent volume/object store that's life time is decoupled from the container or Pod's lifetime
+3. reside in a transient volume but be persistently backed up using the companion project [git-archivist](https://github.com/samsung-cnct/git-archivist).

+For persistent deployments running in a Kubernetes cluster Deployment Pod, the following Helm Chart is provided: [Chart krak8s API](https://github.com/samsung-cnct/chart-krak8s-api).
+The chart deploys `git-archivist` as an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to download the state repository specified.
+When the init container is complete, two containers are added to the Pod: `git-archivist` as a long running syncronization service for the Git repository, and `krak8s` as the API service.

 ### Connectivity
 A deployment of krak8s requires network connectivity to the Kubernetes API server.
 The Kubernetes API server can be accessed via `kubectl proxy` for development, but this is not recommended for production deployments.
 For normal operation, the standard access via [`kubeconfig`](https://kubernetes.io/docs/concepts/cluster-administration/authenticate-across-clusters-kubeconfig/) or the Kubernetes API Server endpoint is supported.